ElliePenguins/Tools_and_Toys/README.md

 ## Relay-Beacon
 This can be used to run a predefined script on a machine or VM remotely.
 A practicle example for its use is when creating new VM's, this script can be included in the image to automate tasks or create beacons/heartbeats if combined with crontab depending on which machine the client or server scripts are run.

+To use this, pyotp must be installed: pip3 install pyotp Also you may need to adjust the python3 interpreter location to fit your machine.

 The two main components for this program are client and server scripts.

 The server script runs with the form: